 Luckily there is no shortage of useful, legit, and accurate advice out there from all kinds of people who’ve successfully gone into the field and who know what they are talking about.

-On the one hand, the proliferation of accessible information and perspectives is a really good thing.
-But there’s also a lot of garbage to sift through, a lot of myths and misinformation, a lot of people who talk about their individual experience as though it’s the reality for everyone, and really just an overwhelming amount of stuff to wade through, and no one has the time or energy for that.
+But it's internet we're talking about, so naturally there’s also a lot of garbage to sift through, a lot of myths and misinformation, a lot of people talking about their individual experiences as though it’s the reality for everyone, and really just an overwhelming amount of stuff to wade through.

 I’ve been asked about how to get into UXR a thousand and one times, which is why I decided to put together this compendium of 101 tips, methods, actions, and important things to keep in mind for efficiently, confidently, and successfully making your way into UX research.